 With the ski season approaching fast, most of us need to improve our fitness to ensure we don’t collapse after a day out on the piste.
-With a few tips and tricks you can get those muscles ready for the slopes with minimum effort – and you might actually enjoy doing it.
-Here are 5 easy tips on how to get fit for the ski season:
+With a few ski exercises you can get those muscles ready for the slopes with minimum effort – and you might actually enjoy doing it.
+Here are 5 easy tips and tricks on how to get fit for the ski season:

 It’s super-important to improve your general fitness and endurance in preparation for a skiing holiday.
-Cycling and running are ideal cardiovascular exercises.
-If you haven’t got the time – or just can’t be bothered – to go out in the rain for a run or a cycle ride, then get on a stepper or running machine in your gym for 30 minutes.
-If you don’t have a gym membership, you could walk up and down the stairs in your house: the effect will be the same.
+Cycling and running are ideal cardiovascular ski exercises.
+If you haven’t got the time or just cannot be bothered to go out in the rain for a run or a cycle ride, then there are plenty of other ski exercises you can try: Get on a stepper or running machine in your gym for 30 minutes.
+And if you don’t have a gym membership, you could walk up and down the stairs in your house: the effect will be the same.

-It is very important to stretch your muscles before your ski holiday to avoid cramps and straining after a long day on the piste.
-Yoga and Pilates are the perfect choice.
-If these aren’t your thing, just google some simple stretching exercises to do at home in your own time.
+It is very important to stretch your muscles before your first day on the slopes to avoid cramps and straining after a long day on the piste exercising muscles you had forgotten existed!
+Yoga and Pilates are the perfect exercise for this.
+If these aren’t your thing, google some simple stretching exercises to do at home in your own time.
 Et voilà!

-This may sound like a no-brainer, but strong leg and hip muscles really are crucial to prevent injury.
+This may sound like a no-brainer, but strong leg and hip muscles really are crucial to prevent injury whilst skiing.
 When you ski and your legs feel like jelly, all your weight will be carried by your knees, which will strain them and lead to knee injuries.
-Simple squats at home will do the trick, if you cannot gear yourself up to go to the gym.
+Simple squats at home are a great form of ski exercise and will do the trick nicely, if you cannot gear yourself up to go to the gym.

-You don’t necessarily think of strong stomach muscles when it comes to skiing, but believe me they are absolutely necessary to avoid straining your back.
+You don’t necessarily think of strong stomach muscles when it comes to ski exercises, but believe me they are absolutely necessary for skiing to avoid straining your back.
 A strong upper body helps you guide your skis better and takes the strain of your knees.
-Simple crunch ups at home on the floor will work wonders for your core muscles.
-50 crunch ups per day and you’re all set!
+Simple crunch ups at home on the floor will work wonders for your core muscles so go exercise: 50 crunch ups per day and you’re all set!

 Finally, you need good balance to guide your skis well and to ensure you don’t crash into the next skier at the smallest obstacle.
-And believe it or not, this can easily be achieved by just standing on one leg while brushing your teeth.
-So sorry to break the news to you, but there is really no excuse not to do this exercise ;)!
+And believe it or not, this can easily be achieved by doing the following: just standing on one leg while brushing your teeth.
+There really is no excuse not to do this ski exercise ;)!

 Experts say that you should start your fitness training 1-2 months before your skiing holiday and exercise 2-3 times per week to achieve the best results.
-From personal experience, I can say that even late and less is better than nothing.
+From personal experience, I can say that even if you start your ski exercises later than that, less is better than nothing.
+Every little helps!
 So if you’re planning a ski holiday on your own or a ski holiday with your child/ren get started now.
 It’s never too late!